California Apartment Accident Lawyers

 Carbon Monoxide Poisoning

 The biggest danger is that carbon monoxide is silent and can kill in minutes.
 Its victims don’t usually know what’s happening to them until they pass out.
 They may experience headaches, dizziness, confusion, and general weakness.
-However, a regular person won’t immediately attribute these symptoms to CO2 poisoning.
+However, a regular person won’t immediately attribute these symptoms to CO poisoning.

 Structural Problems